Dohruba/webtech-2React/README.md

 # Webtech2React
-Turning our website from https://github.com/simontree/webtech-2/ into a Single page application with React
+Turning our travel-organizing-webapp from https://github.com/simontree/webtech-2/ into a Single page application with React

 ## Setup
 1. clone repo into local directory